VPN Access Gateway Selection by Geolocation of User¶

 Add encrypted peering to connect regions.

-Populate the User Name and optionally the User Email
+• Enter the User Name and optionally the User Email.

-- Update the VPN configuration regarding to your requirement
+• Update the VPN configuration regarding to your requirements.

-Advanced Settings - manage VPN configuration for individual DHCP setup¶
+Advanced Settings : Managing VPN Configuration for Individual DHCP Setup

 GeoVPN can use DHCP Setting for DNS name resolution from the cloud private network where the VPN gateway is deployed.
 This reduces latency as DNS service is likely to be closer to the source of the VPN user location.
 Follow these steps to configure DHCP configuration for individual VPN gateway:

-Update the supported VPN configuration as below regarding to your requirement in each VPN gateway
+4. Update the supported VPN configuration as below regarding to your requirement in each VPN gateway.

 Note